 Haredi Public Shortchanged by Formula Freebies

 Q: How was the haredi public mekupach (shortchanged)?
 A: Because Superpharm, the drugstore chain, included only regular dairy infant formula in its giveaway for new parents.
 Haredi parents require mehadrin formula, produced under a higher level of kashrut supervision.
-Readers reported this "injustice" to the newspaper Hashavua, which contacted the formula manufacturer.
-In response the company offered to send a coupon for a free 900-gram package of mehadrin formula to anyone who left a name and address with the customer service office.
-I think the formula company got a good deal.
-With any luck, it will be seen as a champion of downtrodden haredi consumers.
-It also gets a list of … [Read more...]
+Readers reported this … [Read more...]

 A View from Sweden: Covering as a Health Risk for Girls and Women

 This comment came to me from Maria Gellert, a Swedish reader, in response to The Problem with Putting Veils on Little Girls.
-I also found this article from Scientific American outlining the issues surrounding autism and Vitamin D. If the theory that lack of Vitamin is related to a rise in autism among populations who cover, I want to emphasize that the issue is Vitamin D deficiency during the mother's pregnancy, not in childhood.
-Muslim girls in Sweden usually don't cover their faces.
-When it has happened, the social authorities ALWAYS intervene.
-What I wanted to point out was that when girls dress according to strict modesty, and cover everything except their hands (which are … [Read more...]
+I also found this article from Scientific American outlining the issues surrounding autism and Vitamin D (link no longer active).
+If the theory that lack of Vitamin is … [Read more...]

 Reports: Widespread Damage to Remedia Babies 7 Years Later